yurytsoy/hmeg/README.md

 complex sentences.

-The exercises are generated randomly and thus can occasionally come out as grammatically strange or even inappropriate.
-In either case, if you use this library and encounter such sentences please let me know.
+The exercises are generated randomly and thus can occasionally come out as grammatically or semantically strange.

 But as long as the sentence is not abusive and grammatically correct I assume that it is a proper exercise.
 With the goal to practice quickfire translation into Korean,